Andreessen Horowitz

 Series A in 2011

-RethinkDB is an open-source distributed database management platform designed specifically for the realtime web.
-It enables developers to build scalable applications more efficiently by allowing the database to push updated query results directly to applications, eliminating the need for constant polling.
-RethinkDB supports data storage in JSON documents and features a user-friendly query language that includes capabilities such as table joins and groupBy.
-The platform is built for reliability across various workloads and edge cases, providing users with the tools to manage clusters effectively, monitor production environments with live statistics, and gain complete visibility into ongoing tasks.
-This combination of features allows RethinkDB to facilitate the rapid development of realtime applications while maintaining simplicity and scalability.
+RethinkDB is an open-source distributed database management platform specifically designed for the realtime web.
+It enables developers to build scalable applications efficiently by allowing the database to continuously push updated query results to applications, eliminating the need for polling.
+RethinkDB supports storage of data in JSON documents and features a powerful query language that includes advanced functionalities like table joins and groupBy.
+The platform is built with a highly parallelized architecture, ensuring reliability across various workloads and edge cases.
+Additionally, it offers web-based tools for managing clusters, providing users with live statistics and complete visibility into ongoing operations.

 Clover